-Major shareholders mean owners who directly or indirectly controls 10 percent or more of the shares or the voting rights in the Company.
+Major shareholders mean owners who directly or indirectly controls at least 10 percent of the shares or the voting rights in the Company.

 The object of the review is to ensure that the Company, its senior executives, board of directors and major shareholders meet the standards of conduct required by the stock market.